 If there are multiple siblings under a single case number and not all siblings are being transferred, only the documents pertaining to the sibling(s) who is being transferred will be transmitted to the receiving court.
 The sending court will not redact information for the other siblings prior to transfer.

-When a nonminor dependent case is being transferred, the entire nonminor file and all documents associated with the last status review hearing held before the nonminor reached age of majority, including the court report and all findings and orders in the underlying juvenile file will be transmitted to the receiving court no later than five court days from the date of the transfer-out order
+When a nonminor dependent case is being transferred, both the nonminor dependent case file and the underlying juvenile file will be transmitted to the receiving court.

 The clerk of the sending court shall: